The Center for Story and Symbol

-The Vocation of the Mentor
+Supervision ~ The Vocation of the Mentor

-A seminar with Jonathan Young
+A six-hour course with Jonathan Young and Anne Bach

 This course explores supervisory relationships from an archetypal perspective.
 Presentations will show how initiatory aspects of mentoring are enhanced if unconscious dimensions are honored.
 Our focus will be on finding the most effective methods of supporting and expanding the skills of others.